The Attention Auction

 Mind Space as Real Estate

 The Attention Auction makes the metaphor literal.
 Cognitive moments are parceled, priced, and sold — the 340-millisecond gap between thoughts, the hypnagogic window, the post-meal receptivity period.
 Human consciousness, divided into lots and auctioned to the highest bidder.
+The Inference Economy depends on this floor remaining operational.

 The 3.7-Second Cycle

 The Auction resolves faster than the Flood's 4.7-second content change.
 Attention is sold faster than it is consumed.
 By the time a user experiences a thought that isn't theirs, the next slot is already being bid on.
+The Neural Advertising Architecture that delivers the content operates downstream of this room.